 “[Barrier of Thorns]!”

 Moore and Typhenous cast the spells almost at the same time.
 A wall of thorns erupted from the ground as the first Shield Spiders scuttled forwards.
 The dense brambles engulfed the first group of spiders, making the second wave crash into the branches.
-Surprised, the spider tried to climb for a second—before a burning wall of flames burst into life.
-It ignited the thorns, the spider, and made the living ones screech.
+Surprised, the spiders tried to climb for a second—before a burning wall of flames burst into life.
+It ignited the thorns, the spiders, and made the living ones screech.
 Halrac heard and saw the spiders crash against Moore’s barrier, but it held.

 Three living Shield Spiders had been quick enough to escape being caught in the wall of thorns.
 They were all about the size of sheep, huge, horribly large spiders with armored carapaces and terribly sharp pinchers.
 One reared up to bite.
 A pair of glowing daggers sliced its head off.
 The other two dashed forwards and Halrac’s arrow went straight through the first at close range.
 A pair of spiked flail heads crushed the other in a single blow.
 The spiders twitched and fell still.

 “We have a minute at best before the barrier fails.”